 Jack E. Davis, professor of environmental history and sustainability studies at the University of Florida, will discuss his latest book, The Gulf: The Making of an American Sea, on Oct.
 17 at 6 p.m. in the Pugh Hall Ocora.
-The book is a comprehensive history of the Gulf of Mexico dating from the advent of modern humans till present.
+The book is a finalist for the Kirkus Prize and a semifinalist for the Andrew Carnegie Medal for Excellence.

-An environmental historian Davis writes for an intellectually curious audience rather than an academic one.
-He tells the larger narrative of the American Sea―from the sportfish that brought the earliest tourists, to Hollywood’s engagement with the first offshore oil wells, to the presidents who directed western expansion toward its shores.
+A comprehensive history of the Gulf of Mexico, Davis tells the larger narrative of the American Sea ― from the sportfish that brought the earliest tourists, to Hollywood’s engagement with the first offshore oil wells, to the presidents who directed western expansion toward its shores.